About Lembeh Straits

 Would I go again in low season?
 Definitely yes.

 When we went in July, high season, it was supposed to be sunny weather but it rained every day we were there, except for one day.
 Water temperature was about 24 degrees centigrade.
 I wore 3 layers plus a hood.
-If you want to dive in Lembeh, I strongly recommend that you stay in a place which has hot water showers.
+Another time we went at the end of March, and the sun was blazing most of the time, with the water a lovely 29 degrees centigrade.
+This could be the exception rather than the norm though, and my advice is to stay in a place which has hot water showers.
+Just in case.

-From what I know, there are 9 places to stay in Lembeh Straits - SDQ Lembeh, Kungkungan Bay Resort, Lembeh Resort, Divers Lodge Lembeh, Black Sand Dive Retreat, Bastianos Lembeh, TwoFish Divers, Kasawari Resort and Nomad Adventure Divers.
-The last four opened in 2006, and Black Sand opened as recently as 2007.
+From what I know, there are 11 places to stay in Lembeh Straits - Black Sand Dive Retreat, SDQ Lembeh, Kungkungan Bay Resort, Lembeh Resort, Divers Lodge Lembeh, Bastianos Lembeh, TwoFish Divers, Kasawari Resort, Nomad Adventure Divers, Makawidey Resort and Lembeh Hills.
+Many of them opened within the last 3-4 years.
 If you do your research over the internet, all offer good dive packages including airport transfers, all meals, and about 3 dives a day.
 What varies is the standard of accommodation, depending on your budget.
 For just over US$100 a day at Nomad Adventure Divers, your dive package will include an air-conditioned room with hot water.
+For about US$200 a day at Black Sand, and about US$260 a day at Lembeh Resort, you get the classy-resort stay plus Nitrox.
 For a little less (US$95 a day at SDQ Lembeh), your dive package will include a room with no airconditioning or hot water, but nonetheless a cozy experience.
-Both are featured in these webpages.
+All four are featured in these webpages.

 Places like Kungkungan Bay Resort (KBR) and Lembeh Resort are more atas and therefore charge a little more.
 At KBR some of the female guests don heels for dinner, so don't say I didn't warn you.